From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Introduction

-These two limitations have mostly been studied independently.
-Resolving one side usually comes at the expense of the other.
-However, can we bridge the two worlds, enjoying the low-latency, node-interaction-free decoupled GNNs and the high discrimination ability of advanced node interaction GNNs simultaneously?
-We argue that it is possible to convert the node interaction into a hop interaction paradigm without losing performance, but drastically reducing the computational cost.
+These two limitations have typically been studied separately, as addressing one often necessitates compromising the other.
+However, \textit{can we bridge the two worlds, enjoying the low-latency, node-interaction-free of decoupled GNNs and the high discrimination ability of advanced node interaction GNNs simultaneously?} We argue that it is possible to transform the node interaction into a new hop interaction paradigm without losing performance, but drastically reducing the computational cost.
 As shown in Figure~\ref{fig:intro}, the core idea of hop interaction is to decouple the whole node interaction into two parts, the non-parameter hop feature pre-processing and non-linear interaction among hops.
 Inspired by the recommendation system, the non-linear interaction among different semantic features can enhance discrimination~\cite{Guo2017DeepFMAF}, \eg, model the co-occurrence of career, sex and age of a user to identify its interest.
-We can treat the pre-compute $L$ hops neighbor as $L$ semantic features of each node and regard the node classification as a feature interaction problem, \ie, model the non-linear hop interaction to obtain a discriminative representation of each node.
+By treating the precomputed $L$ hop neighbors as $L$ semantic features within each node, we can consider node classification as a feature interaction problem, \ie, model the non-linear hop interaction to obtain discriminative node representations.

 To this end, we design a simple yet effective HopGNN framework to address the above limitation simultaneously.
 It first pre-computes the multi-hop representation according to the graph structure.
-Then, to enhance the discriminative ability without node interaction, we can construct a hop feature graph over each node and utilize GNNs on the graph to achieve hop interaction in a flexible and explicit fashion.
-Without loss of generality, we implement an attention-based interaction HopGNN layer and average pooling to fuse multi-hop features and generate the final prediction.
+Then, without loss of generality, we can utilize GNNs over a multi-hop feature graph inside each node to achieve hop interaction flexibly and explicitly.
+Specifically, we implement an attention-based interaction layer and average pooling for the HopGNN to fuse multi-hop features and generate the final prediction.
 Furthermore, to show the generality and flexibility of our framework, we provide a multi-task learning strategy that combines the self-supervised objective to enhance performance.

 Our contributions are summarized as follows: